knative/docs/docs/install/operator/configuring-eventing-cr.md

 Note that the Knative Operator only permits upgrades or downgrades by one minor release version at a time.
 For example, if the current Knative Eventing deployment is version 0.18.x, you must upgrade to 0.19.x before upgrading to 0.20.x.

+## Installing Knative Eventing with event sources

+Knative Operator can configure the Knative Eventing component with different event sources.
+Click on each of the following tabs to see how you can configure Knative Eventing with different event sources:

+=== "Ceph"

+    To configure Knative Eventing to install Ceph as the event source:

+    1. Add `spec.source.ceph` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            ceph:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "Apache CouchDB"

+    To configure Knative Eventing to install Apache CouchDB as the event source:

+    1. Add `spec.source.couchdb` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            couchdb:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "GitHub"

+    To configure Knative Eventing to install GitHub as the event source:

+    1. Add `spec.source.github` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            github:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "GitLab"

+    To configure Knative Eventing to install GitLab as the event source:

+    1. Add `spec.source.gitlab` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            gitlab:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "Apache Kafka"

+    To configure Knative Eventing to install Kafka as the event source:

+    1. Add `spec.source.kafka` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            kafka:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "NATS Streaming"

+    To configure Knative Eventing to install NATS Streaming as the event source:

+    1. Add `spec.source.natss` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            natss:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "Prometheus"

+    To configure Knative Eventing to install Prometheus as the event source:

+    1. Add `spec.source.prometheus` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            prometheus:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "RabbitMQ"

+    To configure Knative Eventing to install RabbitMQ as the event source,

+    1. Add `spec.source.rabbitmq` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            rabbitmq:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

+=== "Redis"

+    To configure Knative Eventing to install Redis as the event source:

+    1. Add `spec.source.redis` to your Eventing CR YAML file as follows:

+        ```yaml
+        apiVersion: operator.knative.dev/v1beta1
+        kind: KnativeEventing
+        metadata:
+          name: knative-eventing
+          namespace: knative-eventing
+        spec:
+          # ...
+          source:
+            redis:
+              enabled: true
+        ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```

+        Where `<filename>` is the name of the file you created in the previous step.

 ## Installing customized Knative Eventing

 The Operator provides you with the flexibility to install Knative Eventing customized to your own requirements.